sysbird/birdfield/readme.txt

 = Usage =
 You can upload the header image by custom-header, and set the Widget Area for header.
 Instead the header image, you can add a header slider at theme customizer.
-You can add up to 5 images in the header slider. also you can add title, description, link URL for each image.
 When the posts are tagged with "news", display NEWS area on homepage.